No hot water in a rented property: tenant rights

 Related articles

-A stage-by-stage checklist for issues before move-in, during the tenancy, and at move-out. - Damp and mould: your rights as a tenant
+A stage-by-stage checklist for issues before move-in, during the tenancy, and at move-out. - No gas safety certificate?
+Your eviction rights

 Common questions